Infatoshi/fcc-intro-to-llms/README.md

-# Building LLMs from Scratch
+# FreeCodeCamp - Building LLMs from Scratch

 ## All the links you should need are in this repo.
 I will add detailed explainations as questions and issues are posted.